qunitmetro/QUnitMetro/README.md

 QUnitMetro
 ==========

-The home of the QUnit-Metro testing framework
+The home of the QUnitMetro testing framework